qrvey/partner-portal/docs/ui-docs/datasets/datalinks.md

 Data Links allow you to combine multiple datasets into a new single dataset for analysis and automation.
 This article shows the steps for linking a dataset to a web form dataset.
 The same process can be used to link any combination of datasets within the Composer.
 To begin, enter the Data section of your application.

+Note: Alternatively the Data Joins feature is also available in dataset creation to combine multiple data sources and datasets.
+The difference between Data Links and Joins is that Joins will “physically” combine the multiple sources into one dataset, while Links does not create any physical object.
+Therefore it's easier and faster to create, but is limited in many ways and slower in performance.

 ![1_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/1_datalinksV2.png#thumbnail-40)

 Now choose Data Links from the top toolbar.